Cassava: Biofuel

+Cassava has been studied as a feedstock to produce ethanol as a biofuel, including to improve the efficiency of conversion from cassava flour, and to convert crop residues such as stems and leaves as well as the more easily processed roots.
+China has created facilities to produce substantial amounts of ethanol fuel from cassava roots.

 Animal feed

-Cassava tubers and hay are used worldwide as animal feed.
-Cassava hay is harvested at a young growth stage (three to four months) when it reaches about 30 to 45 cm above ground; it is then sun-dried for one to two days until its final dry matter content approaches 85 percent.
-Cassava hay contains high protein (20–27 percent crude protein) and condensed tannins (1.5–4 percent CP).
-It is valued as a good roughage source for ruminants such as cattle.
+Cassava roots and hay are used worldwide as animal feed.
+Young cassava hay is harvested at three to four month, when it reaches about 30 to 45 cm above ground; it is dried in the sun until its dry matter content approaches 85 percent.
+The hay contains 20–27 percent protein and 1.5–4 percent tannin.
+It is valued as a source of roughage for ruminants such as cattle.

 Laundry starch

-Cassava is also used in a number of commercially available laundry products, especially as starch for shirts and other garments.
-Using cassava starch diluted in water and spraying it over fabrics before ironing helps stiffen collars.
+Cassava is used in laundry products, especially as starch to stiffen shirts and other garments.